Why Manage Data?

-There is a Data Management Planning Tool developed by a group of major U.S. research institutions offering ready-to-use templates to create data management plans for the NSF, NIH, NEH, NOAA, GBMF and IMLS.
-For other templates and tools, see the Tools & Resources box on this guide to the left.
+Fortunately there are a number of tools readily available to assist with the management of data.
+For example, the Data Management Planning Tool offers ready-to-use templates for assistance with NSF, NIH, NEH, NOAA, GBMF and IMLS programs.
+For other templates and tools, please see the Tools box on this guide to the left.

-The Claremont Colleges Library can provide consultative services to help campus researchers share, reuse, manage or archive their data.
-Contact your librarian.
+In addition to this guide, the Claremont Colleges Library can provide consultative services to help campus researchers share, reuse, manage or archive their data.
+Please contact your librarian for more information.

 A data management plan helps you:

 - increase impact and visibility of your research with data citation